biaslab/ForneyLab.jl/doc/src/nodes.rst

  Nodes
 **************

-This chapter describes :ref:`node-anatomy`, :ref:`msg-calc-rules`, and :ref:`built-in-nodes`.
+This chapter describes :ref:`node-anatomy`, :ref:`msg-calc-rules`, :ref:`built-in-nodes`, and :ref:`composite-nodes`.
 For more details, have a look at the source files of the built-in nodes, such as ``src/nodes/addition.jl``.

 .. _node-anatomy: